Edited by Ann Chrissos

 Walkers’ son, John E. Walker, started working for the water company at the age of 12 years.
 He was paid $1.00 per day to pull weeds.
 After graduating from Ranken Trade School, he became a full-time employee.
 When the company converted from steam to electricity in 1931, John E. transferred to the electric station where he worked until he retired in 1967.
 At this time, the company had grown to 180,000 customers.

 According to John E. Walker, the water plant used a generator from the 1904 St. Louis World’s Fair.
 The St. Louis County Water Company provided water service and employment for Chesterfield and St. Louis County for over 100 years.
 Some of the original buildings are still standing at the bottom of Hog Hollow Road.
-Description:
+John C. Walker, on the right, was the Superintendent of the St. Louis County Water Company.
+Courtesy of John E. Walker.

 Walker, Mrs. John E. “Walker Family Has Watched Growth of Company Since It Began in 1902,” 1964.
 (This is a Company newsletter.
 Courtesy of James Walker, 3 June 1994.)